thspencer/pytivo-video-mgr2/README.txt

 sequence it will stop parsing.
 Make sure the TSN's are accurate as this is how pytivo knows which tivo to push to.

 	d) You need to tell vidmgr about your PyTivo instances.
-There are 4 possible pytivo parameters:
+There are 5 possible pytivo parameters:
 		- config is mandatory and is the fully qualified name of the pytivo config file. vidmgr reads this file to determine the share names and locations.
 		- You may specify an ip address for the machine on which this instance of pytivo is running.
 If you do not specify one, the local IP address is used.
 		- If the pytivo config file names a port in the server section, then vidmgr will use that port number.
 Otherwise you need to specify the port number here.
-		-Finally, if your hme server is running in a different host environment than this instance of pytivo, then you need to specify the directory separator character for the pytivo environment.
+		- if you do not wish to include ALL shares in the vidmgr listing, then specify the share name(s) that you wish to skip.
+If this line is missing, all shares are included -Finally, if your hme server is running in a different host environment than this instance of pytivo, then you need to specify the directory separator character for the pytivo environment.